GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2024-11-08 19:11:23 IST
+This content is dynamically generated in Indian Time (IST): 2024-11-08 19:20:30 IST

 Current Weather in Coimbatore:
 Temperature: 27.88 °C
-Condition: broken clouds
+Condition: haze